cibr-qcri/dizzy-datasets/README.md

 ## [domains-basic.json](https://raw.githubusercontent.com/cibr-qcri/dizzy-datasets/main/domains-basic.json)

-This dataset contains basic information of 37,479 unique domains from our crawl.
+This dataset contains basic webpage information of 37,479 unique domains from our crawl.
 Each line in the file is a JSON dump of a key/value object describing a domain, as follows:

 | Key             | Value                                                                       |
 |-----------------|-----------------------------------------------------------------------------|